marcpage/libernet/notes.md

 At that point the race to generate the optimal, chosen *previous* block will begin.
 The race ends as the potential size of the next block starts to reach 1 MiB and the chances of being chosen as a previous block diminish.

-The goal is to eventually be able to generate up to 15 indexes per second (assuming we have enough transactions per second).
+The goal is to eventually be able to generate up to 15 indexes per second (assuming we have enough transactions per second, about 30,000).
+At this pace, we would produce about a half billion indexes per year.
 This pace will prevent too much computation cost trying to generate a block to match the index hash.
 It should also discourage wasted computation creating new keys to try and reverse match with the block.